adewes/have-i-been-bloomed/README.md

     http://localhost:8000/check-sha1?D033E22AE348AEB5660FC2140AEC35850C4DA997

 If the value is in the filter, the server will return a 200 status code, otherwise a 418 (I'm a teapot).
-The latter is used to be distinguishable from a a 404 that you might receive for other reaons (e.g. misconfigured servers).
+The latter is used to be distinguishable from a 404 that you might receive for other reaons (e.g. misconfigured servers).

 ## Performance

 On a Thinkpad 460p, the Golang server manages to process 17.000 requests per second while also generating and processing the requests via `ab` (Apache Bench).
 Performance on a "real" server should be even better.
+The server requires about 1.7 GB of memory (i.e. the size of the Bloom filter).